Elastic tabstops - a better way to indent and align code

 While editors which haven't yet implemented the elastic tabstops mechanism may not align some text properly in files where tabs were used with elastic tabstops, the problem isn't that bad.
 All leading tabs (indentation) will be okay, and the chances of text not aligning correctly diminishes as the width between tabstops increases.
 So if you plan on switching to elastic tabstops in the future, and wish to choose a code style with that in mind (to use now), I suggest using tabs with fixed tabstops every 8 characters (or more) across.
 Alternatively co-workers can use tabs with fixed tabstops of whatever size they like as long as no one tries to line up text for anything other than indentation.

-- My Gedit plugin (no longer compatible with Gedit's changed API)
+- My original Gedit plugin (no longer compatible with Gedit's changed API)

 - Code Browser by Marc Kerbiquet